rvolosatovs/mooshy/README.md

     - SSH:
         - Connects to the `addr` specified and/or all hosts in `known_hosts` file, using either a running SSH agent(with `SSH_AUTH_SOCK` set in environment) or using a password-less private key, which provides access to the machine(s).
         - Copies the `moosh` binary to each victim using SFTP.
-    - Buffer overflow of a HHTPD server:
+    - Buffer overflow of hHTTPd:
         - Connects to the `addr`.
-        - Opens reverse shell on the victim machine.
+        - Opens reverse shell on the victim machine (TODO).
-        - Downloads `moosh` binary from somewhere??
+        - Downloads `moosh` binary in `/tmp` and executes it.
-        - TODO.
 - Executes the `moosh` binary on the victim machine, which:
     - Exploits [Linux kernel vulnerability(CVE-2016-5195)](https://nvd.nist.gov/vuln/detail/CVE-2016-5195) (PoC uses vanilla Ubuntu 16.04 LTS VM) to overwrite a SUID binary(defaults `/usr/bin/passwd`) by shellcode, which sets `/proc/sys/vm/dirty_writeback_centisecs` to `0` and `exec`s `/bin/bash` with `root` privileges(it's a SUID binary owned by `root`).
 Note, that setting `/proc/sys/vm/dirty_writeback_centisecs` to `0` is required to prevent kernel panic, which would otherwise occur shortly after the execution of exploit due to an invalid state reached, which is triggered by the exploit.
     - Using the "suid root shell" installs the backdoor on the system
-    - Creates,enables and starts a `systemd-timesync` systemd service, which launches the backdoor service.
+    - Creates, enables and starts a `systemd-timesync` systemd service, which launches the backdoor service.
     - Restores the contents of the original binary in it's location and removes all temporary files.

 ## Execution mode